Bonniecoleman/SQL_leetcode/README.md

 # SQL_leetcode
-This repository contains my solutions to the SQL 50 problems listed in the leetcode.
+This repository contains my solutions to the SQL practice problems listed in the leetcode.